-to add arrays.
+The add variable.m function is used to add scalar variables.
+Use the function to add arrays.
 Audio Weaver supports 1 and 2 dimensional arrays.
 The 2-dimensional array representation is maintained in MATLAB.
 On the target, however, a 2-dimensional array is flattened into a 1-dimensional array on a column by column basis.
-Both scalar and array variables are represented as awe_variable objects.
+Both scalar and array variables are represented as awe variable objects.